-Students in the nursing master’s entry program at Elmhurst are required to complete 21 courses for a total of 17.5 credits (70 semester hours).
+Students in the master’s entry in nursing practice program at Elmhurst are required to complete 21 courses for a total of 17.75 credits (71 semester hours).

 The master's entry is one of three entry options to be a clinical nurse leader as described by the American Association of Colleges of Nursing.

-The nursing master's entry program is a rigorous full-time, two-year program.
+The master’s entry in nursing practice program is a rigorous full-time, two-year program.
 The program is conducted in a hybrid format consisting of on-campus and online learning, with simulation laboratory time and clinical time.
 Classes meet Monday through Friday during the day, and evening and weekend clinical hours may be required.